Improve Your Relationship With Food For Better Eating Habits2026-02-06T19:38:50+00:00

 Eating is such a routine behaviour that it can be done with little or no thought.
 The brain is very good at operating on ‘autopilot’, and the great thing about habits is that when we don’t have to think too much about things it enables the brain to save energy for more challenging tasks, and it also helps us to multi-task.
 However, some habits are helpful and others are less helpful- we could call them ‘positive autopilots’ and ‘negative autopilots’.
 Positive autopilots include driving a car or cleaning our teeth, and examples of negative autopilots are mindlessly scrolling on our phones, or eating large quantities of snack foods whilst watching TV and not really noticing or savouring the taste.

-It’s easy to eat on autopilot particularly when you’re distracted by something else, and it happens to us all (such as TV eating, chatting at a dinner party or eating lunch whilst working).
-If your mind is focused on other things it’s very easy not to notice what, or how much, you’re eating.
-Some people ‘graze’ throughout the day and pop things into their mouth without barely noticing.
-The manner in which you eat can really influence your enjoyment of food, and where people feel a lot of guilt and shame around their eating, there’s often little enjoyment.
-If you slow down and savour your food, you’re more likely to enjoy it and feel satisfied, which can help to address overeating.
+It’s very easy to eat on autopilot particularly when you’re distracted by something else, such as TV eating, chatting at a dinner party or eating lunch whilst working.
+If your mind is focused on other things or you’re in a hurry it’s very easy not to notice what or how much you’re eating.
+Some people ‘graze’ throughout the day and pop food in their mouth without barely noticing.
+The manner in which you eat can really influence your enjoyment of food, as well as how much you eat.

 Mindful Eating Versus Mindless Eating

-Mindless eating happens when we’re eating with little awareness and thought.
-It can result in overeating, and it may not even be that enjoyable if we’re not savouring the taste.
-Regularly eating mindlessly can lead to weight gain and various health problems, especially if the foods provide little nutrition.
+Mindless eating is eating with little awareness and thought, and can result in overeating- it may not even be that enjoyable if we’re not savouring the taste.
+Eating mindlessly on a regular basis can lead to weight gain and various health problems, especially if the foods provide little nutrition, such as ultra-processed food.

 10 Mindless Eating Behaviours